 Set in New York City, a 15-year-old Peter Parker, well played by Tom Holland, experiences new heroics as the web slinging Spider-Man when he pits his strengths against The Vulture (a.k.a.
 Adrian Toomes), well played by Michael Keaton, in Spider-Man: Homecoming.
 Special note: no spoilers here.

 This sixth film in the Spider-Man film series comes 15 years after the first, 2002’s Spider-Man starring Tobey Maguire as Spidey (Andrew Garfield was in this role in the two previous films) the friendly neighborhood superhero created by Stan Lee and Steve Ditko.
 The 21 year-old Holland gets a long time to grow into his role with at least three more appearances coming.
-He constantly exudes realistic emotional turmoil he must endure.
+He constantly exudes realistic emotion among the turmoil he must endure.

 Since it’s Holland’s second time in the role after last year’s Captain America: Civil War, director Jon Watts and his crew can hit the ground running after a nice classic theme song homage at the beginning.
 Audiences know the basics so important elements like the spider bite and Aunt May’s life journey can be quickly referenced in dialogue only.